 We all get stressed out once in a while.
 Life is filled with a million sources of anxiety, from everyday annoyances to true personal crises.
-How we choose to cope with these anxieties can have a span impact on our well-being, both mentally and physically.
+How we choose to cope with these anxieties can have a strong impact on our well-being, both mentally and physically.
 But there are also steps you can take in your everyday life to prevent anxiety.
 While you can’t make the things that stress you out completely disappear, you can change the way these things impact your mood.
 Believe it or not, a lot of this starts with your diet.
 The things you are eating (or not eating) figure directly into your stress levels.
 Below is a concise look at some foods that may be raising your anxiety level and some foods that can be incorporated into your diet in order to reduce anxiety levels.
 By no coincidence, you’ll probably notice that there is a direct relationship between the nutritional value of what you eat and how this food impacts your ability to cope with anxiety.

 Steer Clear of: